 A guide to articles about how place affects innovation

 This post provides a quick overview of claim articles in New Things Under the Sun related to the geography of innovation: how place affects innovation.
-It is designed more to help you quickly see what an article discusses, rather than to highlight the most important conclusions or takeaways.

 There are two potential advantages to having people work in close proximity: